 We are confident that these preventative measures will significantly mitigate risk and we are fortunate to enjoy a beautiful and spacious campus, small class sizes, and plenty of scope for outdoor learning.

 We aim to continue with as many on campus activities as possible.
 The updated 2021-22 Calendar can be found on your Parent LMS linked HERE.

-The UK Government continues to encourage all secondary school students, primary and secondary school teachers and staff, and all those living in their household along with their childcare and support bubbles, to test themselves twice weekly.
-In addition, the households of primary-age school children (our Lower School households with children aged 5 and over) are also encouraged to test themselves twice weekly.
+The UK Government continues to encourage all Middle and Upper School students, all teachers and staff, and all those living in their household to test themselves twice weekly.
 There is no requirement for primary-age school children to participate in these tests.

 We recommend that students regularly test on either Monday and Thursday or Tuesday and Friday of each week.
 The School does not need to be informed of your testing schedule but should be advised immediately in the event of a positive test result.

 Families can find out more about this free testing and order their own home testing kits HERE.